TechMagicKK/RobotiqHand/README.md

 to exit program, press ctrl-c.
 ```
 ## technical information
 It is necessary rs485 URcap.
-That is daemon for communicate between ur3e's rs485 network and external pc via tcp/ip.
+That is daemon for communicate between ur3e's rs485 network and external pc via tcp (port 54321).
 RobotiqHand module use this mechanism.
 So you must activate rs485 URCap on ur3e.
 And,